Pensacola Christian College Fixes HVAC Issues Using AerosealAndrew at Aeroseal

 University Turns to Aeroseal Duct Sealing to Improve Campus Housing During a Renovation Project; HVAC Performance Improves too.

 In the coastal town of Pensacola, Florida, the key to fighting humidity and excessive moisture is ensuring proper building ventilation.
-So when administrators at Pensacola Christian College decided to renovate Campus House, the college’s 3-story dormitory, they knew they needed to get proper exhaust levels from the 30 risers leading from the buildings’ various bathrooms up to the attic.
-As it turned out, leaks in the ductwork were making it impossible for the large attic fans to draw sufficient air up through the system.
-After year-long efforts at manually sealing failed to do the trick, engineers considered adding auxiliary fans to each bathroom.
-Unfortunately, exorbitant labor costs, logistics and concern over excessive fan noise eliminated the viability of this approach as well.
+Therefore, when administrators at Pensacola Christian College decided to renovate Campus House, the college’s three-story dormitory, they knew they needed to get proper exhaust levels from the 30 risers leading from the buildings’ various bathrooms to the attic.
+As it turned out, air leaks in the ductwork were making it impossible for the large attic fans to draw sufficient air through the system.
+After year-long efforts of hand sealing, mastic/tape by itself failed to do the trick.
+Engineers considered adding auxiliary fans to each bathroom.
+Unfortunately, exorbitant labor costs, logistics, and concerns over excessive HVAC fan noise eliminated the viability of this approach as well.

 - Building: Campus House; Pensacola Christian College

 - Location: Pensacola, Florida

 - Goal: Improve ventilation for college campus housing renovation